Stress & relaxation strategies in pregnancy

 Some factors that may increase stress in pregnancy may include:

-- having a prior negative pregnancy, birth or early parenthood experiences (such as inadequate sleep, breastfeeding difficulties, or an unsettled baby)
+• having a prior negative pregnancy, birth or early parenthood experiences.
+(For example, inadequate sleep, breastfeeding difficulties, or an unsettled baby)

-- being a single parent or adolescent may also cause you to feel more stressed or overwhelmed, as you contemplate how you will manage
+• being a single parent or adolescent.
+This may also cause you to feel more stressed or overwhelmed, as you contemplate how you will manage

-- experiencing relationship difficulties with your partner can also greatly increase your feelings of distress and concern for the relationship as well as your feeling of security for your growing family.
+• experiencing relationship difficulties with your partner.
+This can also greatly increase your feelings of distress and concern for the relationship as well as your feeling of security for your growing family.

 Relaxation strategies for stress during pregnancy

 Many pregnant women and their partners find that using various relaxation techniques can help to reduce levels of stress and maintain a feeling of wellbeing during pregnancy.
-These techniques can be undertaken for free, at any time and in any quiet space that you have to yourself, making them relatively easy strategies to employ if you are looking to feel more relaxed and less stressed during your pregnancy.
+These techniques can be undertaken for free, at any time and in any quiet space that you have to yourself.
+This makes them relatively easy strategies to employ if you are looking to feel more relaxed and less stressed during your pregnancy.

 Some recommended techniques that women find effective during pregnancy include: